yiisoft/yii2/docs/guide/db-migrations.md

 ];
 ```

-> Note: migrations applied from different namespaces will create a **single** migration history, e.g. you might be
+> Note: Migrations applied from different namespaces will create a **single** migration history, e.g. you might be
   unable to apply or revert migrations from particular namespace only.

 While operating namespaced migrations: creating new, reverting and so on, you should specify full namespace before